explosion/spaCy/website/docs/usage/rule-based-matching.md

 ### Using the entity ruler {#entityruler-usage}

-The [`EntityRuler`](/api/entityruler) is a pipeline component that's typically added via [`nlp.add_pipe`](/api/language#add_pipe).
-When the `nlp` object is called on a text, it will find matches in the `doc` and add them as entities to the `doc.ents`, using the specified pattern label as the entity label.
+The `entity_ruler` is a pipeline component that's typically added via [`nlp.add_pipe`](/api/language#add_pipe).
+When the `nlp` object is called on a text, it will find matches in the `doc` and add them as entities to `doc.ents`, using the specified pattern label as the entity label.
 If any matches were to overlap, the pattern matching most tokens takes priority.
 If they also happen to be equally long, then the match occurring first in the `Doc` is chosen.

 ```python
 ### {executable="true"}